Close Modal

 Plus dozens more ideas for living deliciously without impossible effort!

-Whether you’re burned-out, depressed, overworked, a new parent, living away from home for the first time, or some combination of the above, let food editor, classically trained chef, and nacho enthusiast Margaret Eby show you how to make your eating experience better—and easier—in every way.
+Whether you’re burned-out, depressed, overscheduled, a new parent, living away from home for the first time, or some combination of the above, let food editor, classically trained chef, and nacho enthusiast Margaret Eby show you how to make your eating experience easier—and better—in every way.

 Author

-Margaret Eby is the deputy food editor for the Philadelphia Inquirer, and a former senior editor at Food & Wine, MyRecipes, and Extra Crispy.
-She has written for the New York Review of Books, Rolling Stone, Vanity Fair, Bon Appetit, the New Yorker, the New York Times, and the Los Angeles Times, among other publications.
-Her previous book, South Toward Home: Travels in Southern Literature, was published by Norton in September 2015.
-Margaret graduated from Barnard College and completed an M.A. in Cultural Reporting and Criticism at NYU.
-She also completed a certificate program at the International Culinary Center in 2019.
+Margaret Eby is the deputy food editor for the Philadelphia Inquirer.
+She has written for the New York Review of Books, Rolling Stone, Vanity Fair, Bon Appétit, the New Yorker, the New York Times, and the Los Angeles Times, among other publications.
+She is the author of South Toward Home: Travels in Southern Literature (Norton,2015).
+Margaret completed a certificate program at the International Culinary Center in 2019.